AS9100 Certification Requirements: A Practical Guide for Aerospace Organizations

 Underdeveloped risk processes

-Weak configuration control
+Weak configuration management

 Informal supplier oversight